drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a PhD candidate in Political Economy and Government at Harvard.
-I'm interested in political economy, inequality and migration.
+I'm interested in political economy, inequality, and migration.

 I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.